 A business loan is an agreement with another party, typically a bank, to borrow money for a specific purpose with an agreement to repay the amount of the loan with interest over a specified period.
 Loans are necessary when the costs required to start, maintain, or grow a business are higher than the cash currently available to the business owner.
-For example, a Domino’s franchisee looking to open a Domino’s pizza store will either need to purchase a preexisting store or build a new one at a DFA approved location.
+For example, a Domino’s franchisee looking to open a Domino’s pizza store will either need to purchase a preexisting store or build one from scratch.
 Purchasing or building a Domino’s store costs an average of $350,000, depending on location and store volume.
 Most new and even existing business owners do not have this amount of capital saved up, therefore, they will need to turn to a lender, such as a bank.
-There are several options when looking for a lender:
+There are several options when looking for a lender.

-Qualified Service Representative (QSR) – An entity besides your bank that acts as your agent in helping place you with a lender that fits your capital needs at the most advantageous rate.
+An entity besides your bank that acts as your agent in helping place you with a lender that fits your capital needs at the most advantageous rate.
+A QSR works for a fee to find you the lender with the best financing options to fit your specific needs, similar to how a real estate agent works with you to find the perfect house that meets your criteria.

-Small Business Administration (SBA) – a United States government agency that provides loans to entrepreneurs and small businesses.
+A United States government agency that provides loans to entrepreneurs and small businesses.
 The SBA loan process is generally longer and more extensive than the other methods described above, however, it may provide the capital you require when other avenues are not open.
+We recommend using the SBA as a last resort.

 It is important when meeting with a lender to understand at least the basics regarding a loan.
-Specifically, we believe all business owners should be familiar with the principal, interest rate, term, good faith estimate (GFE), and loan covenants of a loan.
+Specifically, we believe all business owners should be familiar with the principal, interest rate, term, good faith estimate (GFE), and loan covenants.

 The original sum of money borrowed in a loan.